steadybit/extension-kubernetes/advice/horizontal_pod_autoscaler/motivation.md

-The number of pods of ${target.k8s.deployment} is configured to be scaled automatically by the horizontal pod autoscaler.
+The number of pods of ${target.steadybit.label} is configured to be scaled automatically by the horizontal pod autoscaler.
 Even so, it&apos;s ```DeploymentSpec``` also contains a fixed ```ReplicaSet```.

-When applying ${target.k8s.deployment}&apos;s specification, the number of pods will be reverted to the configured ```replicas``` of pods independent of the desired pod count of the horizontal pod autoscaler.
+When applying ${target.steadybit.label}&apos;s specification, the number of pods will be reverted to the configured ```replicas``` of pods independent of the desired pod count of the horizontal pod autoscaler.